apache/trafficserver-libswoc/doc/code/ip_networking.en.rst

    payload present.
 This is modeled on the "painter's algorithm" where the most recent coloring replaces any prior colors in the region.

+mark_bulk
+   :libswoc:`swoc::IPSpace::mark_bulk` applies multiple :arg:`payload` to the range using the same logic as :code:`mark`.
+This has much better performance than calling :code:`mark` many times in succession, and results in a much more balanced RBTree structure (for faster lookups) in the case where ip ranges are inserted in ascending order.

 fill
    :libswoc:`swoc::IPSpace::fill` applies the :arg:`payload` to the range but only where there is not already a payload.
 This is modeled on "backfilling" a background.
 This is useful for "first match"